 Often, students feel disgruntled about school, so this team-building activity for high school students encourages everyone to look for the positive, rather than the negative.

-First, each individual should complete the top of the handout, listing three specific aspects of their school they like.
+First, each individual should complete the top of the handout, listing three specific aspects of the school they like.
 Then, assign students to groups of approximately four to six, making sure that students work with people they do not know well, rather than simply working with friends.
 Have the students each share three ideas in their groups, and then work together to choose which ones to include in a group list of five positive aspects about their school.
 Next, each group selects a representative to go to the board to write down his or her group’s list.

-Finally, the representatives and work with the whole class in order to combine the top five lists into one class-wide top ten list.
+Finally, the representatives work with the whole class in order to combine the top five lists into one class-wide top ten list.
 Try to post this list so students remember both working together and the positive aspects of school!

 Academic Focus: Ask students to use academic vocabulary in their lists or to utilize strong writing techniques, such as action verbs or figurative language, when creating each point.